 Shoppers Stop is one of India’s largest retail chains of large-format department stores.
-Covering the length and breadth of India, it has 65 outlets in 26 key cities occupying an aggregate retail space of approximately 2.7 million square feet.
+Covering the length and breadth of India, it has 65 outlets in 26 key cities occupy - ing an aggregate retail space of approximately 2.7 million square feet.
 Shoppers Stop has not only been the pioneer in multi-brand retail space but, has also introduced various other types of retail formats in India since its inception in 1991.
-The company has specialty stores for books (Crossword), Hypermarket (Hypercity) home decor (Home Stop) and maternity and infant care (Mother Care).
+The company has specialty stores for books (Crossword), Hypermarket (Hypercity) home decor (Home Stop) and maternity & infant care (Mother Care).

 The retail industry is very dynamic.
 With the competition in the Indian market intensifying, retail players have been regularly announcing schemes to attract customers.
 Maintaining the confidentiality of such plans and also of customer data is therefore extremely important.

 “It was time we moved to the enterprise security suite,” recalls Panicker.
-Shoppers Stop evaluated several vendors and solutions before deciding to implement Trend Micro’s Data Loss Protection, Endpoint Encryption, and master data management products.
+Shoppers Stop evaluated several vendors and solutions before deciding to implement Trend Micro’s DLP, end-point encryption, and MDM products.

 DGM, IT, Shoppers Stop

-While Shoppers Stop evaluated other vendors also, the balance tilted in favor of Trend Micro because of several reasons.
+While Shopper’s Stop evaluated other vendors also, the balance tilted in favour of Trend Micro because of several reasons.
 “Since we were already using Trend Micro’s products, we have a certain level of comfort with them.
-Besides, their products had a lower TCO and gelled well with our infrastructure,” says Anil Shankar, Senior General Manager, Solutions & Technology.
+Besides, their products had a lower TCO and gelled well with our infrastructure,” says Anil Shankar, Sr. General Manager — Solutions & Technology.

-Before implementing a virtualization security solution, the IT team had to watch individual machine to ensure security and compliance.
+Before implementing a virtualisation security solution, the IT team had to watch individual machine to ensure security and compliance.

-“By implementing the virtualization security solution on the hypervisor, there is now no need for tracking each machine as the solution tracks the traffic at the hypervisor level and ability to create security templates adds another dimension to virtualization security” says Shankar.
+“By implemented the virtualisation security solution on the hypervisor, there is now no need for tracking each machine as the solution tracks the traffic at the hypervisor level and ability to create security templates adds another dimension to virtualisation security” avers Shankar.

 Senior General Manager,